bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Inside the main element at the content of the blog post.

-That\'s it, let\'s examine the section element.
+That&apos;s it, let&apos;s examine the section element.

 You can add a section element to semantically define individual sections of the article.